dart-lang/stream_transform/README.md

 # tap

-Taps into a single-subscriber stream to react to values as the pass, without being a real subscriber.
+Taps into a single-subscriber stream to react to values as they pass, without being a real subscriber.